Searching...

 Personal Facts, Age, Height and Biography of Daniel Auber

 Daniel Auber, born on January twenty-ninth, seventeen eighty-two, was a prominent French composer, choreographer, pedagogue, and musicologist.
 He emerged from an artistic family and initially dabbled in composition as an amateur.
-However, following a downturn in his family's fortunes in eighteen twenty, Auber transitioned to writing operas professionally, marking the beginning of a remarkable career.
+However, the family's financial decline in eighteen twenty prompted him to pursue a professional career in opera, leading to a remarkable transformation in his life.

-His most significant collaboration was with the librettist Eugène Scribe, a partnership that spanned an impressive forty-one years and yielded thirty-nine operas, many of which achieved both commercial and critical acclaim.
-Auber is particularly renowned for his contributions to the opéra-comique genre, having composed thirty-five works in this style.
-Notably, he co-created the first French grand opera, La Muette de Portici, in eighteen twenty-eight, a groundbreaking piece that influenced the large-scale operatic works of Giacomo Meyerbeer.
+Auber's collaboration with librettist Eugène Scribe became one of the most fruitful partnerships in the history of French opera, spanning an impressive forty-one years.
+Together, they created thirty-nine operas, many of which garnered both commercial success and critical acclaim.
+Auber is particularly renowned for his contributions to the opéra-comique genre, having composed thirty-five works that exemplify this style.
+Notably, he co-wrote the first French grand opera, La Muette de Portici, in eighteen twenty-eight, a groundbreaking piece that influenced the future of large-scale operatic works.

-Auber's influence extended beyond composition; he held two prestigious musical positions throughout his career.
-From eighteen forty-two to eighteen seventy-one, he served as the director of the Paris Conservatoire, where he implemented significant expansions and modernization efforts.
-Additionally, from eighteen fifty-two until the fall of the Second Empire in eighteen seventy, he directed the imperial chapel in the Louvre, producing a substantial body of liturgical and religious music.
+In addition to his compositional achievements, Auber held significant positions in the musical landscape of France.
+From eighteen forty-two to eighteen seventy-one, he served as the director of the Paris Conservatoire, where he played a pivotal role in expanding and modernizing the institution.
+Furthermore, from eighteen fifty-two until the fall of the Second Empire in eighteen seventy, he directed the imperial chapel in the Louvre, contributing a substantial body of liturgical and religious music.

-Auber's dedication to Paris was unwavering, as he chose to remain in the city during the tumultuous times of the Franco-Prussian War and the subsequent Paris Commune.
-He passed away in his home in Paris at the age of eighty-nine, just before the French government regained control of the capital.
+Auber's dedication to Paris was unwavering, even during the tumultuous times of the Franco-Prussian War and the subsequent Paris Commune.
+He chose to remain in the city he loved, ultimately passing away in his home at the age of eighty-nine, just before the French government regained control of the capital.